 Exciting news to share!
 "The Eggplant that Ate Baltimore" is currently hanging at the National Quilt Museum in Paducah as part of the "Backstitch" exhibit, showing from June 27 to September 16.
 What an honor that is!
 When you click on www.quiltmuseum.org/current-exhibits.html a detail shot of the quilt is being used as the page header.
-Also, ten of my quilts will be featured at the New England Quilt Museum in Lowell, MA from October 9 to December 31 in "Humourous Quilts: Keeping Us in Stitches".
-I may be doing some lectures there!
+Also, seven of my quilts will be featured at the New England Quilt Museum in Lowell, MA from October 9 to December 31 in "Humourous Quilts: Keeping Us in Stitches".

 As it gets closer to time for Quiltfest Jax, I get a lot of clients looking for information here, so this is a good place to let you know that after many years of keeping my fees as low as possible, the fee for a written appraisal is now $50 per quilt.
 Oral evaluations are still $20 per quilt, but are not available for new quilts, only vintage and antique.
 Appointments are not necessary.

 I hope you will take the time to click on a few pages and learn about quilt appraisals, look at some really wild quilts, and just enjoy your moments here.